 It’s been a long wait.
 There were funds to raise and probably a million details but the sequel is finally here.
 The trailer:

-I’ve watched it and like it.
+I’ve watched this sequel and love it.
 Dare now combines the original and sequel as a single film, starting with Part 1 (2003) followed by Part 2 (present day).
-The original film was good, but now it’s all so much richer seeing the characters as they were then and how they’ve grown since.
-I find myself craving a sequel to the sequel!
+The original film was good, but now it’s all so much richer seeing the characters as they have evolved.
+I find myself craving a new sequel.
+Maybe showing them at 60!

 To watch the sequel go to DareShortFilm.com.
 You’ll be directed to Vimeo On Demand where you can rent the film for 48 hours for streaming at $2.99, or buy it for download at $5.99.
 It’s available in SD, HD and other formats all at the same price.